Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

 Registrars: Medical Educator, Education Coordinator, Registrar Liaison Officer, Rural Support Officer, Rural Programs Manager

 There are counselling services provided through your college:

 - RACGP GP Support Program: Three free one-hour sessions with a psychologist face-to-face or by telephone.
 RACGP members also have access to counselling for traumatic incidents or crisis situations.
 This service is available 24 hours, seven days a week.

 - ACRRM: Complimentary access to ACRRM Employee Assistance Program for immediate confidential counselling support 24/7.
 Phone 1800 818 728 to access this member service.

-Participants: Medical Educator, PEP Coordinator
+Participants: Medical Educator, GP Synergy PEP administrator.

 Please also take a look at the resources available on the wellbeing and support page of our website.

 ACRRM and RACGP also have psychological support packages available as part of your membership.